noahehall/theBookOfNoah/databases/_redis.md

             hset user name "noah"
             # set multiple properties on hash at once
             hmset user name "noah" password "bloop"
+        # READ
+            # get value at hashName.keyName
+            hget hashName keyName
+            # double check this
+            # but think it should get multiple key values
+            hmget hashName keyName1 keyName2
+            # returns all properties of hashName
+            hgetall hashName
+            # returns the number of fields set on hashName
+            hlen user
+            # true if keyName exists in hashName
+            hexists hashName keyName
+            # returns all keyNames set on hashName
+            hkeys hashName
+            # returns all values from hashName (without the keyNames)
+            hvals hashName

     # Lists